 Where to stay in Panama City

-Recommended accommodation options include:
+Recommended accommodation options in and out of Casco Viejo include:

 Safety in Panama City